umutbalkan/Emotione/README.md

 Main Ideas: Topic Modelling, Sentiment Analysis, Text Classification.

-I use Python. pulling data out of HTML a library called BeautifulSoup.
+I use Python 3.X. for parsing HTML to text I use a library called BeautifulSoup.

 I'm currently working on extracting text from HTML.
 I found out that it's pretty challenging to create a generic way to do it.